CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 the only instance in the Plaine & Easie Code where two

-notes, or a group of notes.
+a group of notes.

-signalled by the lower-case letter y
+signaled by the lower-case letter y.
+It is

-still ended by the lower-case letter r
+still ended by the lower-case letter r.

 JavaScript Object Notation (JSON) is now an accepted representation format for the Plaine & Easie Code.